 When the effluent leaves the reservoir, it’s still not clean, but it is free of most particles.
 The soil naturally has bacteria and will finish cleaning the effluent, but the effluent must be discharged evenly, so the soil can absorb it properly and the bacteria can work.
 The part of the system that discharges the effluent is often referred to as an absorption area, leach field, or drainfield.
 Leach fields send the effluent through a series of underground pipes that are perforated, allowing it to slowly seep into the soil.

-Let Atlanta Septic Tank Pros Help You with All Your Septic System Needs
+Let Atlanta Septic Tank Pros’ Partner Technicians Help You with All Your Septic System Needs

 If you have or need a septic system, “What is a septic tank?” is going to be the first of many questions you’ll have.
-The technicians we dispatch are friendly and knowledgeable, and can answer all your questions, as well as install, pump, inspect, and maintain your system.
+Our partner technicians are friendly and knowledgeable, and can answer all your questions, as well as install, pump, inspect, and maintain your system.
 Call us at (404) 998-8812 today.